kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 “Miner’s pick?”
 Halite rumbles, taking the tool from the crate and testing its weight.
 “Could be useful.”

 Morgo nods at the fire.
 “Right then.
 Shelter’s sorted.
 Provisions are sold near The Buyer’s place.
-Expedition west for me tomorrow.”
+Meself, I’ll be heading on an expedition west tomorrow.”
 She cracks her knuckles.
 “Any final questions?”

 “Thank you for your hospitality, Morgo,” Halite says with a respectful nod.